codahale/veil/docs/design.md

 ML-DSA-65 is a well-studied digital signature scheme.
 The novelty of `veil.sig` lies in its use of symmetric cryptography to pre-hash the inputs and to encrypt the signature.

-First, a random nonce `r` is mixed into the protocol state to provide protection from [fault attacks](#resilience-against-fault-attacks).
-Second, the BUFF Transformation from [[CDFFJ20]](#cdffj20) is used to provide exclusive ownership (M-S-UEO), message-bound signatures (MBS), and non-signability (NR) properties independently of the UF-CMA security of the underlying signature schemes.
+First, the signer's public key and messages are mixed into the protocol state.
+Second, a 256-bit digest is derived from the protocol state.
+Third, ML-DSA_65 is used to create a signature of the digest.
 Finally, the signature itself is encrypted, providing indistinguishability from random noise and full key privacy.

 ### sUF-CMA Security

-ML-DSA claims sUF-CMA security.
+ML-DSA claims sUF-CMA security and has exclusive ownership (M-S-UEO), message-bound signatures (MBS), and non-signability (NR) properties [[CDFFJ20]](#cdffj20).

 ### Key Privacy